 Work stress takes a toll on your physical and mental health every day.

-Since most of us are too stressed (…) to practice stress relief techniques at work (meditation, stretching, cognitive-behavioral methods), aromatherapy and essential oils are a quick, easy, effective and relatively cheap little savers from work stress.
+Since most of us are too stressed (…) to practice stress relief techniques at work (meditation, stretching, cognitive-behavioral methods), aromatherapy and essential oils are a quick, easy, effective and low cost little stress relievers.

 It’s tempting to dismiss aromatherapy and essential oils as hippie nonsense — I used to – But there’s actually been quite a bit of scientific research done on aromatherapy in general and some essential oils in particular.